 Where: 916 Redfield Street, Redfield

 Amenities: The Hanging Rock area is comprised of 469 acres and is located along the Raccoon River, featuring a massive outcrop of sandstone.
-The north half of the park is a refuge and is developed as a park with a picnic shelter, astronomical rock clock and a spur of the Raccoon River Valley Trail.
+The north half of the park is a refuge and is developed as a park with a picnic shelter, astronomical rock clock, and a spur of the Raccoon River Valley Trail.

-Why we Love Hanging Rock in the Fall: Hanging Rock is ideal for leaf watching and scavenger hunts!
+Why We Love Hanging Rock in the Fall: Hanging Rock is ideal for leaf-watching and scavenger hunts!
 If you have a canoe or kayak you can float through the park on the Middle Raccoon River Water Trail, and enjoy a scenic and leisurely view of the park’s beautiful fall colors.

 Otter Creek Park